wi2/social/social-backend/README.md

-# Decentralized Social Networks Maker (dsnMaker)
+# Decentralized Social Networks Maker (dsnMaker) - Backend

-# Backend (dsnMaker)

-Welcome to **Decentralized Social Networks Maker (dsnMaker)**, an innovative platform designed to revolutionize the way we think about and interact on social networks.
+**Decentralized Social Networks Maker (dsnMaker)**, an innovative platform designed to revolutionize the way we think about and interact on social networks.
 In an era where privacy concerns and centralized control dominate traditional social media, dsnMaker offers a refreshing and empowering alternative.
 By leveraging the power of blockchain technology, dsnMaker provides a suite of tools for creating and managing decentralized social networks where privacy, user autonomy, and transparent governance are paramount.

 ## Key Features